Navo, Texas

-Navo is an unincorporated community in east central Denton County, Texas, United States, located along U.S. Highway 380 about 10 miles east of Denton, Texas.
+Navo is an unincorporated community in east central Denton County, Texas, United States, located along U.S. Highway 380, approximately 10 miles east of Denton.

 History

 According to the Handbook of Texas, Navo began in 1847 by Thomas Navo, its namesake.
 A post office existed from 1884–1907, and Navo had a population of 36 from the mid-1930s through the late 1980s.
 For many years the town had a grocery store and gas station, which has been used for several businesses off-and-on since.
 The population was 35 in 2000, though a few nearby subdivided communities of Denton have sprung up as the area between Denton and McKinney, Texas continues to grow in population.
-The community of Paloma Creek sits on what used to be considered Navo (which technically no longer exists).
-The Town of Little Elm, Texas has also annexed much of the local property not already included in Denton County Fresh Water Supply Districts.
+The community of Paloma Creek sits on what was formerly considered Navo (which technically no longer exists).
+The Town of Little Elm has also annexed much of the local property not already included in Denton County Fresh Water Supply Districts.

 Navo Fire Station and Navo Road continue to carry the name of the former community.